tweag/nickel/README.md

      packages.
 Pass arguments to Nickel with an extra `--` as in `nix run github:tweag/nickel -- repl`,
-   - Again with flake-enabled Nix, you can install Nickel in your profile with `nix profile add github:tweag/nickel`.
+   - Again with flake-enabled Nix, you can install Nickel in your profile with `nix profile install github:tweag/nickel`.
 The `nickel` command is then in your `$PATH` and is available anywhere.
    - If you're running macOS you can use Homebrew to install the Nickel binary with `brew install nickel`.